pshwetank/label-studio-ml-backend/README.md

 - Dynamically pre-annotate data based on model inference results
 - Retrain or fine-tune a model based on recently annotated data

-If you just need to load static pre-annotated data into Label Studio, running an ML backend might be overkill for you.
-Instead, you can [import preannotated data](https://labelstud.io/guide/predictions.html).
+This repository helps you to add Yolov5 as backend model so that you can speed up object annotations.
+The predictions are added directly into the labeling interface of Label-studio, so that you don't have to perform labeling from scratch.

+No need to write user-interface scripts from scratch to make a model-assisted labeling environment.
+Labeling studio has a great integration and can save you a lot of time and pain of writing your labeling interface from scratch.

 ## How it works

-1. Get your model code
-2. Wrap it with the Label Studio SDK
+1. Add the yolov5 model checkpoint along with config file to the repository.
-3. Create a running server script
+2. Create a running server script to deploy the model as callable backend.
-4. Launch the script
+4. Launch the model service using the script.
 5. Connect Label Studio to ML backend on the UI

 ## Quickstart